How & Why to Monitor App Store Algorithm Updates for ASO

 To easily answer these questions, check the keyword movement detector in our All Ranked Keywords Performance tool.
-This provide you with more details about the keywords affected by the algorithm change – and more specifically, whether they are branded, generic, or both.
+This will provide you with more details about the keywords affected by the algorithm change.
+More specifically, it lets you know whether they are branded, generic, or both.

-For instance, we noticed that Babbel’s visibility score suddenly increased, again on June 8th, on the App Store (shown above).
-This was also the case for Babbel’s competitors including Duolingo, Memrise, and Busuu, suggesting an algorithm change.
+For instance, we noticed that Babbel’s visibility score suddenly increased again on June 8 on the App Store (shown above).
+This was also the case for Babbel’s competitors, including Duolingo, Memrise, and Busuu, suggesting an algorithm change.

-Using the keyword movement detector for dates around the peak or drop in rankings, it is easy to see which keywords have been impacted and may therefore need to be updated.
-For example, in the graph below, we see that Babbel’s search rankings for generic keywords – and specifically for combinations of the keyword “lernen” (learn) – improved on June 8th.
+Using the Keyword Movement Detector for dates around the peak or drop in rankings, it is easy to see which keywords have been impacted and may need to be updated.
+For example, in the graph below, we see that Babbel’s search rankings for generic keywords, specifically combinations of the keyword “lernen” (learn), improved on June 8.

-To note: if Babbel had experienced ranking changes for branded keywords, we would have recommended the team dig a little deeper to determine whether the trend applied to several brands, or if only one brand’s keywords were affected.
+Note: If Babbel had experienced ranking changes for branded keywords, we would recommend the team to dig a little deeper to see whether the trend applied to several brands, or if it affected only one brand’s keywords.

 Step 3: Identify patterns to understand new algorithm rules

-Once you know which keywords were affected by the algorithm update comes the most challenging question: Why did the search rankings change?
+Once you know which keywords were affected by the algorithm update, the next challenging question is: Why did the search rankings change?

-If your app is no longer ranking for your top-priority keywords, investigate which apps now rank highest in search results for these keywords, and what distinguishes them from your app.
+If your app is no longer ranking for your top-priority keywords, investigate which apps now rank highest in search results for these keywords.
+What distinguishes them from your app?
 Did you switch positions with your competitors, or do the search results now show a different subset of apps?
 Is there any specific pattern in how the search results changed?

-It may also be difficult to determine a pattern here, as certain ranking factors work as thresholds, leaving some apps unaffected by the algorithm change despite others experiencing keyword ranking changes.
+It may also be difficult to determine a pattern here.
+Certain ranking factors work as thresholds, leaving some apps unaffected by the algorithm change despite others experiencing keyword ranking changes.